-- 1. Since August 2016, any organisation which provides NHS and/or publicly-funded adult social care services is required to follow the Accessible Information Standard (AIS).
-This Standard explains how people who have a disability must be able to access information in a format they can use and understand and they should also expect communication support from health and care services. - 2.
-At the Healthwatch Manchester (HWM) board meeting in March 2018, an action plan was agreed which authorised the AIS pharmacy reviews. - 3.
-In total 11 pharmacies were visited in the M20 postcode area and a review was completed after visiting each individual pharmacy. - 4.
-These pharmacies were located in the Didsbury and Withington area.
-All eleven pharmacies allowed us to assess their compliance with the AIS checklist. - 5.
-Only two of the pharmacists we spoke to knew what the AIS is. - 6.
-The rest of the pharmacists in the M20 area should use the information we provided to familiarize themselves with the AIS. - 7.
-Only one of the pharmacies we visited provide a BSL relay service such as SignVldeo for hearing impaired service users.
-Moreover, four of the eleven pharmacies we visited provided a hearing loop for hearing impaired service users. - 8.
-The recommendations in this report will be used to achieve compliance with the AIS by local pharmacies in the M20 area.
+1. Since August 2016, any organisation which provides NHS and/or publicly-funded adult social care services is required to follow the Accessible Information Standard (AIS).
+This Standard explains how people who have a disability must be able to access information in a format they can use and understand and they should also expect communication support from health and care services.

+2. At the Healthwatch Manchester (HWM) board meeting in March 2018, an action plan was agreed which authorised the AIS pharmacy reviews.

+3. In total 4 pharmacies were visited in the M16 postcode area and a review was completed after visiting each individual pharmacy.

+4. These pharmacies were located in Whalley Range.
+All four pharmacies allowed us to assess their compliance with the AIS checklist.

+5. Only one of the pharmacists we spoke to knew what the AIS is.

+6. The rest of the pharmacists in the M16 area should use the information we provided to familiarize themselves with the AIS.

+7. None of the pharmacies we visited provide a BSL relay service such as SignVIdeo for hearing impaired service users.
+Moreover, only 1 of the 4 pharmacies we visited provided a hearing loop for hearing impaired service users.

+8. The recommendations in this report will be used to achieve compliance with the AIS by local pharmacies in the M16 area.